 It's about Ball fits

 the ball, mitt, but

 the bat, not all

 and the mitt. the time.

 Ball hits Sometimes

 bat, or it ball gets hit

 hits mitt. (pow) when bat

-Bat doesn't meets it

-Bat doesn't meets it, and sails hit ball, bat meets it. to a place Ball bounces where mitt off bat, flies has to quit air, or thuds in disgrace. ground (dud) That's about or it the bases fits mitt. loaded, about 40,000 for ball
+Bat doesn't meets it, hit ball, and sails bat meets it. to a place Ball bounces where mitt off bat, flies has to quit air, or thuds in disgrace. ground (dud) That's about or it the bases fits mitt. loaded, about 40,000 for ball